 BRACHIAL PLEXUS BLOCK

-A brachial plexus block is a minimally invasive procedure that involves the administration of a dose of local anesthetic into either in the neck, above the collarbone or into the upper arm near the armpit.
+Our NJ pain management doctors have extensive experience administering brachial plexus blocks - a minimally invasive procedure that involves the administration of a dose of local anesthetic into either in the neck, above the collarbone or into the upper arm near the armpit.
 This type of block is used to provide relief for patients that suffer from chronic pain in their arm and shoulder.

 WHAT IS A BRACHIAL PLEXUS BLOCK?